camunda/camunda-docs/docs/components/best-practices/development/handling-data-in-processes.md

     - Serialization
 ---

-When using Camunda you have access to a dynamic map of process variables, which lets you associate data to every single process instance.
-Make sure to use these mechanisms in a lightweight and meaningful manner storing just the relevant data in the process instance.
+When using Camunda, you have access to a dynamic map of process variables, which lets you associate data to every single process instance.
+Ensure you use these mechanisms in a lightweight and meaningful manner, storing just the relevant data in the process instance.

-Depending on your programming language, consider accessing your process variables in a type safe way centralizing (simple and complex) type conversion and using constants for process variable names.
+Depending on your programming language, consider accessing your process variables in a type safe way, centralizing (simple and complex) type conversion and using constants for process variable names.

 ## Understanding data handling in Camunda

-When using Camunda you have access to a **dynamic map of process variables** which lets you associate data to every single process instance (and local scopes in case of user tasks or parallel flows).
-When reading and interpreting a business process diagram, you quickly realize that there is always data necessary for tasks but also to drive the process through gateways to the correct next steps.
+When using Camunda, you have access to a **dynamic map of process variables** which lets you associate data to every single process instance (and local scopes in case of user tasks or parallel flows).

+When reading and interpreting a business process diagram, you quickly realize that there is always data necessary for tasks, but also to drive the process through gateways to the correct next steps.

-Look at the tweet approval process example:
+Examine the following tweet approval process example:

 <div bpmn="handling-data-in-processes-assets/TwitterDemoProcess.bpmn" callouts="start_event_new_tweet,user_task_review_tweet,gateway_approved,service_task_publish_on_twitter" />